What is Alienation of Property? - Complete Guide

 Types of alienation of property:

-• Sale: The property is transferred to another party in exchange for monetary value.
+• Sale: The property is transferred to another party in exchange for an agreed monetary consideration.

-• Gift: The property is transferred without any monetary exchange, often to a family member or friend.
+• Gift: Ownership of the property is transferred without any monetary exchange, commonly between family members or relatives.

 Legal aspects of alienation of property